kanni3107/DDS_PROJECT/README.md

-# DDS_PROJECT
-# C++ Mini-Projects Collection
+# C++ Mini-Projects Collection 👋
 This repository contains a collection of three separate C++ command-line projects, each designed to demonstrate fundamental programming concepts and data structures.

-## 1. Personal Finance Tracker
+## 💰 1.
+Personal Finance Tracker
-Project Overview
+### Project Overview
-This is a simple yet effective command-line Personal Finance Tracker written in C++.
-It allows users to manage their income and expenses, providing features to add, view, sort, filter, and search transactions.
-The application persists data by saving to and loading from a local text file.
-A key feature is the ASCII bar chart for visualizing monthly spending.
+ A simple yet effective command-line tool to manage your income and expenses.
+It persists data locally and can generate a simple ASCII bar chart to visualize your monthly spending habits.

-Features
+### Features
-Add Transactions: Record income or expenses with date, description, and amount.
+📝 Add Transactions: Record income or expenses with date, description, and amount.

-View Transactions: Display a formatted list of all transactions along with a summary of total income, expenses, and net balance.
+📊 View Transactions: Display a formatted list of all transactions and a net balance summary.

-Data Persistence: Automatically saves transactions to transactions.txt and loads them on startup.
+💾 Data Persistence: Automatically saves transactions to transactions.txt and loads them on startup.

-Sort: Sort transactions by amount in ascending order.
+↕️ Sort: Sort transactions by amount in ascending order.

-Filter: View transactions of a specific type (e.g., only 'income' or 'expense').
+🔍 Filter & Search: View transactions of a specific type or find them by keywords.

-Search: Find specific transactions by searching for keywords in their descriptions.

-Monthly Report: Generates a simple ASCII bar chart to visualize total expenses for each month.
+📈 Monthly Report: Generates an ASCII bar chart to visualize monthly expenses.

 Data Structures Used
-struct Transaction: A custom data structure to hold the details of each financial entry (date, description, amount, type).
+struct Transaction: A custom structure to hold the details of each financial entry.

-std::vector<Transaction>: A dynamic array is used to store the collection of all transactions.
+std::vector<Transaction>: A dynamic array to store the collection of all transactions.

-std::map<std::string, double>: Used to map each month to the total expense amount for that month in the report.
+std::map<std::string, double>: Used to map each month to its total expense for the report.

 How to Run
 Navigate to the PersonalFinanceTracker/src directory.